 A stop-loss can be both a “physical” order in the market or a mental one.
 For example, if you buy Microsoft at 100 you might want to enter a stop-loss order at 90 immediately after purchase.
 If the price goes down to 90, your shares are sold automatically at the market or as a limit order.

 A trailing stop might take you out with a gain and thus might not be a stop-loss per definition.
 This is because a trailing stop “trails” the price and increases as the price goes up (if you are long).
-If you bought at 100 and want to use a 5% trailing stop, the stop is increased to 104.5 if the price goes up to 110 without hitting the trailing stop along the way.
+If you bought at 100 and want to use a 5% trailing stop, the stop is increased to 104.5 if the price goes up to 110 without hitting the trailing stop.

 We will briefly mention some different methods in setting stop losses.

-A predetermined stop loss: percentage or fixed price
+A predetermined stop loss strategy: percentage or fixed price

 This can be either a fixed dollar amount or a fixed percentage amount.